 Support CCF by sponsoring a Cheetah or Livestock Guarding Dog.
 Sponsorship starts at a minimum donation of $5.00 and we are grateful for any level of support for sponsorship.

+Sponsor an individual cheetah in Namibia.
 The following cheetahs are available for sponsorship and are being cared for at CCF’s Headquarters in Namibia.
 These cheetahs came to CCF as orphaned young cubs, injured adolescents, or they were kept as pets and turned over as adults.
 For multiple reasons resident cheetahs would not be able to successfully care for themselves in the wild so they cannot be released.

 Livestock Guarding Dogs